OneGeology/documentation/OVERVIEW.rst

 The maps will appear in the computer users application, which may be a web browser, in a raster or image form.
 Such image maps will be combinable with other spatial datasets depending on the application the user wishes to apply.
 If the data that is the source behind the WMS is of digital vector data form with attributes associated with those vectors e.g. information attached to a particular type polygon or boundary then the WMS will allow the display of such attributes for each polygon.
 If the data source behind the WMS is of a simple scanned raster type e.g. scanned from a paper map and served as a raster image, then such attributes or further informa0tion do not exist for separate polygons.

-      <p><a href="#cookbooks">Cookbooks</a> giving best practice on using open-source, i.e. freely available, software to set up such WMS will be provided by the OneGeology initiative along with guidance on what sort of data to serve and how to represent it.

 Level 2 involvement with OneGeology web services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^